PrMestizo/PDF-Chatbot/README.md

 # Openai & LangChain - Create a ChatGPT with your PDF Files

 This repository contains a chatbot designed to answer questions about the content of PDF documents.
-It leverages the power of LangChain to extract information from PDFs, OpenAI's API for natural language processing and generation, and Pinecone as a vectorstore for efficient semantic search and retrieval of relevant information.
+It leverages the power of LangChain to extract information from PDFs, OpenAI's API for natural language processing and generation, and Pinecone as a vector store for efficient semantic search and retrieval of relevant information.
+A user-friendly frontend has been added using Streamlit for easy interaction with the chatbot.

 Key Features:

-* **PDF Ingestion:** Easily upload and process PDF documents.
+* 📄 **PDF Ingestion:** Easily upload and process PDF documents.
-* **LangChain Integration:** Streamlines the extraction and manipulation of text from PDFs.
+* 🔗 **LangChain Integration:** Streamlines the extraction and manipulation of text from PDFs.
-* **OpenAI-Powered:** Utilizes OpenAI's advanced language models for understanding questions and generating accurate, informative responses.
+* 🤖 **OpenAI-Powered:** Utilizes OpenAI's advanced language models for understanding questions and generating accurate, informative responses.
-* **Pinecone Vectorstore:** Enables fast and relevant retrieval of information from the PDF documents based on semantic similarity.
+* 🗂️ **Pinecone Vectorstore:** Enables fast and relevant retrieval of information from the PDF documents based on semantic similarity.
+* 🌐 **Streamlit Frontend:** Provides an intuitive web interface for users to interact with the chatbot

 ## Setup 💻
 Before running, you need to set a few environment variables and commands: